clmntgbr/gas/README.md

 ## Getting Started

+1. Clone https://github.com/clmntgbr/setup and run `make start`
-1. Clone this repo
+2. Clone this repo
-2. Run `cp .env.dist .env`
+3. Run `cp .env.dist .env`
-3. Edit the .env file to change PROJECT_NAME variable for renaming containers & directory
+4. Edit the .env file to change PROJECT_NAME variable for renaming containers & directory
-4. Run `make build` to build fresh images for docker
+5. Run `make build` to build fresh images for docker
-4. Run `make start` to start containers
+6. Run `make start` to start containers
-4. Run `make init` to initialize the project
+7. Run `make init` to initialize the project
-4. Run `make jwt` to generate the public and private keys used for signing JWT tokens
+8. Run `make jwt` to generate the public and private keys used for signing JWT tokens
-5. You can run `make help` to see all commands available
+9. You can run `make help` to see all commands available

 ## Overview

-Open `https://traefik.docker.localhost/dashboard/#/` in your favorite web browser for traefik dashboard
+Open `https://docker.localhost/dashboard/#/` in your favorite web browser for traefik dashboard

-Open `https://gas-maildev.docker.localhost` in your favorite web browser for maildev
+Open `https://maildev.docker.localhost` in your favorite web browser for maildev

-Open `https://gas-rabbitmq.docker.localhost` in your favorite web browser for rabbitmq
+Open `https://rabbitmq.docker.localhost` in your favorite web browser for rabbitmq

 Open `https://gas.docker.localhost` in your favorite web browser for symfony app